World-of-Gaming/World-of-Gaming.github.io/readme.md

 # World of Gaming

+### About
-A game survice that can give
+A game service that can give
 free and paid games.
-With paid bundles and lodes of fun.
+With paid bundles and loads of fun.

 ### Free Games

-The free games consysts of
+The free games consists of

-- demos
+- Demos
-- games
+- Games
-- small animations
+- Small animations

-and meny more.
+and many more.

 ### Paid games

-The paid games consysts of
+The paid games consists of

 - Full games
 - better games
 - longer animation

-and meny more.
+and many more.

 #### Our Policies